Crack cocaine: Route of administration

-Crack cocaine is usually heated in a drug pipe until sublimation occurs at a relatively low temperature (about 90°C) and the vapor is inhaled.
+Crack cocaine is usually heated in a drug pipe until sublimation occurs at a relatively low temperature (about 90 °C) and the vapor is inhaled.
 This process is commonly referred to as "freebasing."
 Although commonly called "smoking," this method actually involves vaporizing the drug rather than burning it.
-If crack cocaine is burned directly, such as in a regular tobacco pipe, roll-your-own cigarette, or aluminum foil higher temperatures may lead to decomposition of the active compound, reducing its effectiveness.
+If crack cocaine is burned directly, such as in a regular tobacco pipe, roll-your-own cigarette, or aluminium foil higher temperatures may lead to decomposition of the active compound, reducing its effectiveness.
 This is why vaporization at lower temperatures, rather than combustion, is the preferred method for administration.
-While no formal studies have specifically quantified the extent of drug loss during combustion, users commonly choose to vaporize crack cocaine in order to maximize its effects and potentially avoid wasting money.
+While no formal studies have specifically quantified the extent of drug loss during combustion, users commonly choose to vaporize crack cocaine to maximize its effects and potentially avoid wasting money.
 Additionally, vaporizing is generally considered less harsh on the throat and lungs compared to smoking crack through a tobacco pipe, as combustion can produce more irritating and toxic by-products.

 Pyrolysis products of cocaine that occur only when heated/smoked have been shown to change the effect profile, i.e. anhydroecgonine methyl ester, when co-administered with cocaine, increases the dopamine in CPu and NAc brain regions, and has M_{1} — and M_{3} — receptor affinity.

-The effects felt almost immediately after inhaled are very intense and do not last long — usually 2 to 10 minutes.
+The effects felt almost immediately after inhaled are very intense and do not last long – usually 2 to 10 minutes.
 When smoked, cocaine is sometimes combined with other drugs, such as cannabis, often rolled into a joint or blunt.